dorsht/CASPL182/README.md

 # CASPL182
-Assignments and lab tasks from the course Computer Architecture and system programming laboratory in BGU university I wrote the labs in C and the assignments in C and Assembly x86 64.
+Assignments and lab tasks from the course Computer Architecture and system programming laboratory in BGU university.
+I wrote the labs in C and the assignments in C and Assembly x86 64.
 Assignment 1 - Postfix based calculator.
 Assignment 2 - Find single root of a polynomial complex coefficients, using Newton Raphson method.